 Must see: A ferry ride during night time from one of the ghats is a must do activity to view the beauty of Howrah Bridge.

-St. John’s Church is a historical site as part of the Kolkata local tour as it is the third oldest churches in Kolkata.
+St. John’s Church is a historical site as part of the Kolkata local tour.
 It served as the Anglican Cathedral of Calcutta till St. Paul’s Cathedral took over in 1847.
 The foundation stone for the Church was laid by Warren Hastings, the then Governor General of India on 6 April 1784.
 He along with Chaplain William Johnson were the main people influential in building the church.

 Built by architect James Agg, the church was built in Neoclassical architectural style that attracts its visitors with its unique features.
 The Church was built with a combination of brick and stone and hence is commonly referred as the “Pathure Girja” or the Stone Church.
 It is a square shaped structure with a 174 ft tall stone spire holding a giant clock.